ClemenceLR/Maze_generator/README.md

 Enter ./maze_exe to launch the programm

 TODO :
-- Generate the maze with the algorithm given
 - Menu for the user :
 	- Create Maze
 	- Load Maze